rb1whitney/cloud-boot-app/README.md

-# Cloud Boot Application for Tomcat
+# Cloud Boot Application
 [![Status](https://travis-ci.org/rb1whitney/cloud-boot-app.svg?branch=master)](https://travis-ci.org/rb1whitney/cloud-boot-app)

-This is a basic Java Maven Spring Boot Application that will be put into the cloud.
+This is a basic Java Maven Spring Boot Application that will be put into the cloud either with Docker or upon a servlet container.
 Intention is to either use an in-memory database or mysql data back end so moving parts in the cloud can be tested.
-Code was modified and used from https://github.com/khoubyari/spring-boot-rest-example
+Code was heavily modified and used from https://github.com/khoubyari/spring-boot-rest-example.
+By default, maven will create a war artifact.
+If you want to instead create a jar for docker, you can use -Dpackage_type=jar when building project to do it.
+This project could use a multi-maven project to create both app types and optimize the jar file created, but in this case I wanted this project layout to be more simple.

 ### Playing with the REST Service